Nocturnalx/venue_modelling/README.md

     ```

     If you do use nodemon for the node server, if you are developing/debugging etc., then to start the digest algorithm simply open a new terminal and type `sudo vmd`.

+2.
+    To delete /bin/vmd, /etc/venue_modelling, and reset nginx to defaults use `bash uninstall.sh` however, you should remember to remove the ufw firewall rules as well as use `bash stop.sh` to stop pm2 processes.

+    Once that has been done you can delete the cloned repository and all will have been cleansed.

+    If you would like to remove all packages downloaded use:

+    ```
+    npm uninstall -g pm2
+    npm uninstall -g nodemon

+    sudo apt purge mariadb-server
+    sudo apt purge nginx
+    sudo apt purge nodejs
+    sudo apt purge npm

+    sudo apt autoremove
+    ```